 Bremen is one of those cities that deserve a little bit more love.
 Germany‘s 10th largest city is an undeniable highlight near the East Frisian coast, and yet I rarely hear anyone talking about it.
 Even most of the travel bloggers seem to be missing out on a wonderful weekend in Bremen, but I feel like things are about to change.

-Bremen City Guide
+The Perfect Bremen City Guide for a Weekend Away

 The historical architecture in the center of town is already enough of a reason to drop by, and I can easily name several more.
 In fact, that’s exactly what I’ll be doing in this city guide.
 Here is everything you need to know if you’re looking to spend a superb weekend in Bremen!